mescon/Muximux/README.md

 This is based off of: https://codyhouse.co/gem/responsive-tabbed-navigation/

-This is a lightwieight way to manage your HTPC apps without having to run anything extra, all you need is to have a webserver.
+This is a lightweight way to manage your HTPC apps without having to run anything extra, all you need is to have a webserver.
 It basically acts as a portal for all of your apps in once place so you don't need to keep multiple tabs open.

 ![alt tag](http://i.imgur.com/ncX2jU3.jpg)